 The Nathan Ebanks Foundation (NEF) is a non-profit, social support organization dedicated to the development of children with disabilities and special education needs in Jamaica.
 We believe that every child, including those with special needs, deserves to be included and raised in a supportive family and community environment.
 The NEF was founded by Christine Staple-Ebanks and her husband Robert, in honor of their son Nathan, following his diagnosed of cerebral palsy at age nine months (in 2005), after they discovered that the early assessments, intervention, rehabilitation and educational services their son needed to aid in his development was not available in their country.

-The NEF supports anyone whose lives are touched by disability.
-In particular we focus on children with disabilities or special educational needs and their families or caregivers.
-The NEF is committed to shaping the future of these children positively by working collaboratively with families, schools, organizations and communities in order to offer the gift of perspective.
-Towards this end we provide:
+The NEF's focus is on children with disabilities or special educational needs and their families or caregivers.
+The NEF is committed to shaping the future of these children positively by working collaboratively with families, schools, organizations, and communities to offer the gift of perspective.
+We provide:

 - Research-based information and fact sheets that are easy to follow

 The Mission of the Nathan Ebanks Foundation is to support the holistic development, health, education and overall quality of life for children and youths, with disabilities and other special needs in Jamaica (the primary beneficiaries).

 Since 1981 Jamaica has received heavy foreign aid to help the government alleviate huge economic and social problems such as high unemployment, rising debt, the backlash of slavery, poor education and extreme poverty.
 Our debts continue to mount, and the ministries responsible for social and educational improvement have broad national targets that don't include the resources necessary for small groups in a society desperately needing active promotion.
 The estimated 200,000 children living with disabilities in our country are slipping through the net as the government concentrates more on achieving its targets at a higher level in society.